Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 - When you set up a camp, establish piles of wood in graduated sizes.

-Fire Safety Measures for Kids
+Fire Safety Tips for Kids

 - Use rocks to surround the fire pit.
 It makes the pit look great and creates a distance between kids and the flame.
+Not that this doesn’t help adults as well 😉

 - Explain the process of fire building to your kids.
 Involve them in the process with simple activities, such as collecting tinder or rocks, to make them feel included.